Immunity Boosting Mocktails

 Garnish (one or more): celery stalk, lime wedge, mint leaves, fresh kale leaf

-Combine kale, apples, ginger, coconut water, lemon juice, sea salt in a blender until smooth.
+Combine kale, apples, ginger, coconut water, lemon juice, and sea salt in a blender until smooth.
 Strain over bowl.
 Retrieve as much juice as possible.
 Stir in honey if desired, pour into wine glass (over ice) and garnish.
 To good health!

 1 Haas avocado, peeled & pitted